 - Vary by both family size and age: Combo of the above two options.

-Employee medical reimbursement for expenses
+Employee medical expense reimbursement

 Most employers choose to allow medical expenses to be reimbursed too.
 Eligible expenses include doctor visits, copays, dental cleanings, prescriptions, eye glasses, diabetes supplies, etc.